 Shellfish Safety Information

 Eating contaminated shellfish or seaweed can cause serious illness or death.
 The only way to be safe is to "Know Before You Dig".
-Always check for current beach closures and advisories related to biotoxins, pollution, or other human health concerns the same day you plan to harvest:
+Always check for current beach closures and advisories related to biotoxins, pollution, or other public health concerns on the same day you plan to harvest.
+Visit the Washington State Department of Health shellfish safety page to use the clickable map, call 360-236-3330, or contact your local county health department.
+For biotoxin information only, call the toll-free Biotoxin Hotline at 1-800-562-5632.
+In addition, some beaches may be posted with warning signs — look for signs as you access the beach.

 Always check both the current wdfw season and the doh health closure status before harvesting any public beach.